h2non/imaginary/README.md

 ### Recommended resources

-Given the multithreaded native nature of Go, in term of CPUs, most cores means more concurrency and therefore, a better performance can be achieved.
+Given the multithreaded native nature of Go, in terms of CPUs, most cores means more concurrency and therefore, a better performance can be achieved.
 From the other hand, in terms of memory, 512MB of RAM is usually enough for small services with low concurrency (<5 requests/second).
 Up to 2GB for high-load HTTP service processing potentially large images or exposed to an eventual high concurrency.